 TCS, along with Amazon Web Services (AWS), has created several reference architectures and accelerators to help companies close the gaps identified by the propensity model.
 TCS consultants help travel and hospitality companies differentiate their capabilities on cloud.
 Through our Digital Value Broker framework, coupled with design thinking-led creative problem solving, we partner with companies as they navigate the challenges of cloud adoption and hybrid IT strategy across the cloud life cycle.
 Our tools such as business propensity benchmarks, cloud value economics assessment, and cloud value estimator models are tailored for different travel, transportation and hospitality segments.

 We further extend the technology value chain for the travel industry by harnessing next generation technologies such as blockchain, IoT and edge, workloads on AWS.
-TCS has worked with a wide gamut of players in the industry, including 35 airline companies and two major airline alliances, seven major logistic providers, 11 railway customers, 10 seaports, five postal organizations, five leading hotel chains and three car rental companies to adopt the next wave of digital technologies.
+TCS has worked with a wide gamut of players in the industry, including 35 airline companies and two major airline alliances, seven major logistic providers, 11 railway customers, 10 seaports, five postal organizations, five leading hotel chains and three car rental companies to adopt the next wave of digital technologies

-By moving to AWS cloud, several of our clients have been able to improve operational efficiencies and enhance the customer experience – the pivotal aspects of running businesses in disruptive conditions.
+The pivotal aspects of running businesses in disruptive conditions.
 TCS assists enterprises adopt AWS-native services, enabling them to respond quickly to the ever-changing market dynamics through innovation.
 We believe innovations, born out of unsettling global conditions, will impact and improve the way we travel, live and entertain ourselves in the years ahead.

 Read more on how Star Alliance is reinventing itself with the power of AWS cloud here.